-meadow is a Local Nature erve, (LNR), consisting of ut 5ha of low-lying und on the River Trent d plain, situated close to cemetery and the /A51 road junction.
-The thern and western edges vide significant botanical rest with dominant varieties h as Willow and Alder found ngside the rare Black Poplar. area is walked by the local munity and is renowned for beauty, tranquillity, and ness in wildlife.
+The meadow is a Local Nature Reserve, (LNR), consisting of about 5ha of low-lying ground on the River Trent flood plain, situated close to the cemetery and the A34/A51 road junction.
+The southern and western edges provide significant botanical interest with dominant varieties such as Willow and Alder found alongside the rare Black Poplar.
+The area is walked by the local community is renowned for its beauty, tranquillity, and richness in wildlife.
 There are two public access points, one off Valley Rd and the other via an area of grassed amenity public open space just off Redwood Avenue.